NUKnightLab/SensorGrid/lib/TaskScheduler/README.md

 ### Cooperative multitasking for Arduino microcontrollers
 #### Version 2.6.1: 2018-03-15

+Customized version of Task Scheduler Library from https://github.com/arkhipenko/TaskScheduler.
+Changes use of millseconds to seconds.

 ### OVERVIEW:
 A lightweight implementation of cooperative multitasking (task scheduling) supporting:
 1. Periodic task execution, with dynamic execution period in `milliseconds` (default) or `microseconds` (if explicitly enabled) – frequency of execution